Simba14/mitein/README.md

 Access the site [here](https://mitein.de/)

+Mitein is a non-profit aimed at strengthening local communinities through learning and connection.
+You can read more about our mission [here](https://www.mitein.de/#about)

 This is the frontend repository written in React, which utilises the Next.js framework.
 Next.js allows for static site generation (it creates a single HTML file with the required assets at build time).
 This means page loads are very quick.
 In addition to its performance benefits, it was also chosen for its accessibility, SSR,